 logo

 Managing down cows is crucial for dairy farmers.
 When a cow is down, it's important to promptly diagnose the cause, decide on a treatment, and follow a management plan.
 This page provides guidelines on preventing, diagnosing, and treating down cows, covering everything from mineral supplementation to creating a dedicated nursing area.
 It gives practical advice on how to roll or lift a cow, when to consider euthanasia, and methods of transportation for a down cow.
-Understanding and implementing these strategies can ensure the wellbeing of your herd and increase productivity.

 Preventing down cows